Britain's transport minister says: I know the travel rules are painful | Law-Order

 - United Kingdom

+Britain's transport minister said on Friday it was essential to have painful travel restrictions and a cautious approach to countries such as France to avoid the spread of a coronavirus variant that vaccinations might be less effective against.

+The UK government two weeks ago decided to maintain quarantine rules for double-vaccinated travelers from France, even as it scrapped the requirement for travelers from other medium-risk "amber" countries, citing concern over cases of the Beta variant.
+France has cast England's quarantine measures for travelers as discriminatory and not based on science as the bulk of France's Beta variant cases come from the island of La Reunion in the Indian Ocean.

-"I know it's painful, but I think that generally speaking, your viewers probably want to see us be cautious rather than sort of gung ho on this and that's exactly what we're trying to do."
+"I'm looking forward to the whole world being more accessible," Transport Secretary Grant Shapps told Sky.
+"We're moving in the right direction."
+"I know it's painful, but I think that generally speaking, your viewers probably want to see us be cautious rather than sort of gung-ho on this and that's exactly what we're trying to do."

+Asked about the row with France, one of Britain's favorite travel destinations, Shapps said he hoped the situation could be "regularised".
+"We do not want to take chances or risks, particularly, having done so well with vaccination program with perchance, you know, a variant which can better evade vaccination which would be tragic having gotten to where we are now," he told the BBC.

+"We are on the cautious side of that, I recognize that but I hope that over time we will be able to regularise the position with France, but we will have to be a bit patient.
+Next week will be the first opportunity to look at that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)